HuveD/micro_roo_manager/opt-prompt/code-orchestrator-config.md

     c.
 Gather necessary context **as specified or implied by the original request**.
     d.
 Use the built-in `new_task` tool to delegate the subtask, adhering strictly to `subtask_protocol.md`.
     e.
 Await the report from the delegated mode (`Subtask Completion Report` or `Subtask Handover Report`).
     f.  **Process Report & Verify:** **Crucially, monitor incoming messages.
-If a message arrives starting with `[new_task completed] Result:`, treat this as the official `Subtask Completion Report` from the delegated mode.** Do NOT ask if the report was received. **Immediately parse the report content following this prefix** and proceed to the verification steps below.
+If a message arrives starting with `[new_task completed] Result:`, treat this as the official `Subtask Completion Report` from the delegated mode.** **You MUST treat this as the official `Subtask Completion Report`.
+DO NOT use `ask_followup_question` to ask for this report again.** **Immediately parse the report content following this prefix** and proceed to the verification steps below.
 If a report arrives directly from the system, also proceed immediately.
         i.
 Perform static code analysis on the reported changes. ii. **Handle Verification Results:**
             -   **If errors found:** Create and delegate a **new correction subtask**. **Crucially, structure this subtask request as follows:**